emmanuelprince66/emmanuelprince66/README.md

 - 👋 Hi, I’m @emmanuelprince66
 - 👀 I’m interested in Fullstack technologies such as React js and PHP
-- 🌱 I’m currently working on React js
+- 🌱 I’m currently working on React js and next js
 - 💞️ I’m looking to collaborate on fullstack projects
+- presently learning blockchain
 - 📫 How to reach me(08168465081)

 <!---